olivierbJAVA/OC-DA_JAVA-P9-Mediscreen_Note_Microservice/README.md

-# Mediscreen - Note application
+# Mediscreen - Note Microservice
 Welcome to Mediscreen !

 - Mediscreen is a medical company specialized in diseases diagnosis